 The primary requirement to become a member at a cannabis club in Madrid is that you must be sponsored by an existing member.
 This is an important consideration because the entire legal premise of the club system is that the supply and consumption of marijuana is controlled by a closed-circle consisting only of the members, who have personally invited or “sponsored” every other member into the association.

-If you could just walk in off the street as a member of the public and join a Madrid cannabis club, then that would be considered public and not private, which is illegal because public provision of cannabis is trafficking under Spanish law.
+If you could just walk in off the street as a member of the public and join a Madrid cannabis club, then that would be considered public and not private, which is illegal because public sale of cannabis is considered trafficking under Spanish law.

 3.)
 There are No Residency Requirements